devEdu-web/bossa-box-challenge/README.md

 ## Database

-In the database design I decided to use a many-to-many relationship, in which there is a table `Tool`, a table `Tag` and a table `TagsOnTools`.
+In the database design I decided to use a many-to-many relationship, in which there is a table `Tool`, a table `Tag`, a table `TagsOnTools` and a `User`.
 When the user adds a new tool, we will save the tools and tags and its respective tables and create a relation.
 But, before saving a tag into the database the application will check if the tag already exists.
 If so, it won't change the database, but otherwise, it will save the tag.

+**Note: Users have no relations with tools.
+Their role here is for authentication and authorization only.**